 Note: Export FlashPro Express Job uses Permanent Locks for Production configuration, if Permanent Locks are configured.
-If Permanent Locks are not configured, it uses Configure Security configuration.
+If Permanent Locks are not configured, it uses Custom Security configuration.

-Use the Configure Security tool before you export the programming job to add security.
+For PolarFire, Security Programming is supported.
+Use the Configure Security tool before you export the programming job.
 The Export FlashPro Express Job dialog box displays the Security Options you have configured through the Configure Security tool or Configure Permanent Locks for Production tool.

-The Export FlashPro Express Job dialog box options vary depending on the Security Settings.
+The Export FlashPro Express Job dialog box options vary depending on the Security option selected in Configure Security tool, if Permanent Locks are not configured.

-Export FlashPro Express Job when the design is configured with Bitstream Encryption with Default Key in the Configure Security tool
+Export FlashPro Express Job configured with Bitstream Encryption with Default Key in Configure Security tool